Tosh.0: Critical reception

 The show's core premise has been initially compared to that of the perceived competition of E!'s Talk Soup (and its since-canceled derivative, G4's Web Soup), The Dish, Sports Soup, and of time-filling viral video mashups on late-night talk shows.

 Hank Stuever of The Washington Post initially gave a mostly negative review of the June 4, 2009, debut episode of Tosh.0.
 He found Tosh's stage execution to yield a banal, juvenile, and unnecessary "blooper show" serving as a "cheap example of clearinghouse programming" which adds little to a mashup of viral videos but "clutter, buttressed by a lot of stale references".
 Stuever thought the concept of the series had potential, concluding that Tosh can "hold his own" within the concept of redeeming the Internet and "undoing the fail".
 Five years later, Stuever re-evaluated the show positively as a now long-time fan, and addressed his retrospective regret of his "prematurely dismissive" impression by writing a new review to serve as "a long-delayed Valentine to [his] secret dirty love, Daniel Tosh", and described Tosh.0 as "a TV show about the Internet, literally and thematically", with a hilarious use of cruelty "as black as the online soul, and as fleeting and ephemeral", yielding a "blundering exploration of race, class, gender, life".

 Kenny Herzog of The A. V. Club praised the show's "high-wire act of being hysterically vicious and accurate in mocking oblivious exhibitionists without purely bullying" and that the show's "strongest moments of pure hilarity come from its extended, performed material".
 He describes the show as "continually playing Steal the Bacon for unexploited scraps against the absorbent blob that is viral culture".

 Series overview

 Home media

-On June 12, 2012, Tosh.0: Hoodies was released on DVD and Blu-ray containing the first 10 episodes of Tosh.0 season one.
+On June 12, 2012, Paramount Home Entertainment (under the Comedy Central Home Entertainment label) released Tosh.0: Hoodies on DVD and Blu-ray containing the first 10 episodes of Tosh.0 season one.
 Another DVD and Blu-ray release entitled Tosh.0: Deep V's was released on December 21, 2012.
 Additionally, the entire series is available for download via the iTunes Store with new episodes available after each air date.
 As of November 2021, the first ten seasons are partially (259 of 271 episodes) available to stream on Paramount+.